openconfig/featureprofiles/CONTRIBUTING.md

 Thank you for your interest in contributing to OpenConfig feature profiles.

 ## Rationale
-See the [README](README.md) for an explanation of what openconfig feature profiles are and why we have them.
+See the [README](README.md) for an explanation of what OpenConfig feature profiles are and why we have them.
 Openconfig feature profiles are part of the openconfig project and managed by the same policies as the other repositories in the project.